Wicked Wonderland (album)

-Wicked Wonderland is the seventh studio album by American rock-musician Lita Ford and her first of new material in almost 15 years.
+Wicked Wonderland is the seventh solo studio album by American rock-musician Lita Ford and her first of new material in almost 15 years.

 Ford said about the album: "Everybody has their own 'Wicked Wonderland'.
 It's a place where you can do whatever you want and get as freaky as you feel.
 These songs are my version of that - they're all about my life…well, the parts that happen when the kids are in bed and my husband and I get into the boudoir."(...)"This is definitely the heaviest stuff I’ve ever recorded.
 I've evolved and matured as a person and so has my music.
 It’s lyrically very real."
 In her 2016 memoir, Ford disowned the album.

 In October, 2009 the album also was released as limited edition vinyl LP, with modified track listing (without two last songs as well as with different track order) and different artwork.
+With 15 songs in it, the album is 1 hour and 15 minutes long.